 During the year, total revenues of business-type activities increased 76.0 percent to \$7.1 billion, while total expenses increased 62.6 percent to \$9.5 billion.
 In comparison, last year total revenues increased 17.9 percent, while total expenses increased 26.5 percent.
 The increase in total expenses of \$3.7 billion was due mainly to an increase in Employment Security expenses of \$3.6 billion or 215.0 percent.
 Although total expenses exceeded total revenues by \$2.4 billion, this deficiency was reduced by transfers of \$1.6 billion, resulting in a decrease in net position of \$770.7 million.
-The increase in Employment Security was the result of additional unemployment expenses related to the COVID-19 pandemic.
+The increase in Employment expenses related to the COVID-19 pandemic.